clarewest/RFQAmodel/README.md

   Example script for using the trained RFQAmodel classifier to classify models and categorise into confidence categories

+## RFQAmodelr: an R package
+- example_RFQAmodelr_package.R
+  Example script for using the RFQAmodelr R package to simplify the above tasks

 ### A script for figure and table generation is also included:
 - figures.R